Mbed-TLS/mbedtls/SECURITY.md

 ### Local attacks

-The attacker is capable of running code on the same hardware as Mbed TLS, but there is still a security boundary between them (ie. the attacker can't for example read secrets from Mbed TLS' memory directly).
+The attacker can run software on the same machine.
+The attacker has insufficient privileges to directly access Mbed TLS assets such as memory and files.

 #### Timing attacks

-The attacker can gain information about the time taken by certain sets of instructions in Mbed TLS operations.
-(See for example the [Flush+Reload paper](https://eprint.iacr.org/2013/448.pdf).)
+The attacker is able to observe the timing of instructions executed by Mbed TLS.(See for example the [Flush+Reload paper](https://eprint.iacr.org/2013/448.pdf).)

 (Technically, timing information can be observed over the network or through